Imesha599/Web-Development/README.md

-Acquired skills in JavaScript for website development.
-Developed a page for users to self-register and created an account to login to the system.
+Acquired skills in HTML, CSS and JavaScript for website development.
+Developed a page for users to self-register.